 Loretta Metoxen | Seymour, WI

-Loretta’s story is part of Love Wisconsin’s collaboration with the Lands We Share a project that focuses on the intersection of farming, land, ethnic culture, and history in Wisconsin.
-Through this partnership we featured five farmer stories from the project including: Mike Dettman, David Tovar, Danell Cross, and Cheu Vang.
+Loretta’s story is part of Love Wisconsin’s collaboration with The Lands We Share, a project that focuses on the intersection of farming, land, ethnic culture, and history in Wisconsin.
+To hear a snippet of Loretta’s interview, click this link and scroll down to ‘Oneida’ and look for Loretta Metoxen.